ffont/octopush/README.md

 ./build_release_projucer_gpl
 ```

-The generated executable will be placed in `OctopushOS/3rdParty/juce/extras/Projucer/Builds/MacOSX/build/Release/Projucer` (MacOSX) or `OctopushOS/3rdParty/juce/extras/Projucer/Builds/LinuxMakefile/build/Release/Projucer` (Linux) depending on the platform you're running it from.
+This builds the audio plugin in several formats as well as astandalone executable. which will be placed in `OctopushOS/3rdParty/juce/extras/Projucer/Builds/MacOSX/build/Release/Projucer` (MacOSX) or `OctopushOS/3rdParty/juce/extras/Projucer/Builds/LinuxMakefile/build/Release/Projucer` (Linux) depending on the platform you're running it from.
+Plugin version will be palced next to the executables.

 If building from Linux, the following dependencies need to be installed:
 ```